-- 5.2a Most students will select a thesis advisor during their first semester of graduate study.
-Each student's thesis advisor will work with him/her to select additional faculty to complete the advisory committee.
-The committee will include the student's thesis advisor, one member of the graduate faculty from the student's area of focus, and one member of the graduate faculty from outside the student's area of focus.
-Thus, the committee must have 2 in area faculty and 1 out of area faculty.
-Two members of the committee must be from the Department of Chemistry.
-The committee and student will develop a plan of study for the remaining courses needed to satisfy the student's area of focus and departmental requirements. - The Plan of Study is an electronic document required by the Graduate School to establish your advisory committee and declare all courses that will be used to satisfy departmental requirements.
-You should file your Plan of Study soon after selecting your major professor and advisory committee.
-The Graduate School requires that this must be submitted by the end of your first year.
-This document can be accessed on-line thru myPurdue.

-All departmental course requirements must be listed on the Plan of Study (See section 3.2. for M.S. students and section 5.3 for doctoral requirements.)
-Your Plan of Study must list all focus area courses as primary area courses and those courses outside of your focus area should be listed as related areas courses.
+- 5.3a The Plan of Study is an electronic document required by the Graduate School to establish a student's Advisory Committee and declare all courses that will be used to satisfy departmental requirements.
+Students should file their Plan of Study soon after selecting their major professor and Advisory Committee.
+The Graduate School requires that this must be submitted by the end of a student's first year.
+This document can be accessed on-line thru myPurdue. - 5.3b All departmental course requirements must be listed on the Plan of Study (See section 3.2. for M.S. students and section 5.4 for doctoral requirements.)
+The Plan of Study must be designed to include sufficient breadth of scope to ensure approval by the Advisory Committee.
 Seminar requirements are not required to be listed on the Plan of Study.
 Those students using transfer credits to fulfill departmental requirements must check with the Main Office for details.
-The form is submitted electronically as a draft which will be reviewed and approved prior to final submission.
+The form is submitted as a draft, which will be reviewed and approved by the Advisory Committee.
+No changes to the Plan of Study can be made without explicit approval by the Advisory Committee.

-5.3 Course Requirements
+5.4 Course Requirements

-Each student must earn credit (maintaining a grade-point average no less than 2.8) in a minimum of eighteen hours of graduate courses (600 level or approved 500 level), nine hours of which must relate to the student's area of focus and nine of which must be in at least two other areas.
+- 5.4a Each student must earn credit (maintaining a grade-point average no less than 2.8) in a minimum of eighteen hours of graduate courses (600 level or approved 500 level).
+The student is expected to gain approval of their Plan of Study from their Advisory Committee, once established, in order to ensure both depth and breadth in the scope of coursework.
+The decision to approve the Plan of Study will be performed exclusively by the Advisory Committee.
 It is strongly recommended that courses in at least three areas of study be completed during the first two semesters.
-At least nine of the eighteen hours must be in Purdue chemistry courses.
-The student's area of focus could be any one of the traditional areas of chemistry or a special-focus area approved by the student's committee and the Graduate Studies Committee.
-No course grade lower than a "C" may be included in the Plan of Study.

-Part of the course requirements can be satisfied by credit in graduate courses from another institution, subject to approval of the student's committee and the Graduate Studies Committee.
+At least nine of the eighteen hours must be in courses offered by Purdue Chemistry Department.
+No course grade lower than a "C" may be included in the Plan of Study. - 5.4b Part of the course requirements can be satisfied by credit in graduate courses from another institution, subject to approval of the student's Advisory Committee.

-5.4 Seminar Requirement
+5.5 Seminar Requirement

-Before the end of their sixth semester students must present a formal seminar.
-The timing and content of the seminar must be approved by the candidate's committee and the faculty member in charge of the seminar program.
-Students should register for one credit hour of seminar in the semester that their seminar is presented.
+The timing and content of seminar must be consistent with the guidelines in Appendix I. Students should register for one credit hour of seminar in the semester that their seminar is presented.

-5.5 Written Report
+5.6 Written Report

-During their fourth semester each student will provide a written research report to their committee describing research progress and future plans.
+During their fourth semester, each student will provide a written research report to their Advisory Committee describing research progress and future plans.
 See section 5.10.

-5.6 Candidacy Examinations
+5.7 Candidacy Examinations

 To establish candidacy, each student must pass 5 of 20 written "cumulative" examination questions within their first four semesters and an oral examination prior to the end of their fifth semester of graduate study.
-Calculators may be used at the cumulative examination and questions regarding the exam can be addressed during the first 10 minutes.
+Calculators may be used at the cumulative examinations and questions regarding the exam can be addressed during the first 10 minutes.

-The Cumulative Examinations
+5.8 The Cumulative Examinations